EDS-Bioinformatics-Laboratory/reseda/docs/settings.rst

 Job monitoring
 --------------

-Tip: divide the samples over multiple (virtual) machines and run everything in parallel.
-You can download a lightweight job monitoring tool
+The samples can be divided over multiple (virtual) machines and be processed in parallel.
+A lightweight job monitoring tool can be downloaded
 here: https://bitbucket.org/barbera/progress

 Settings webdav server